captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-So rest assured, Aunt Florence, that I will know if you do these things –
+So rest assured, Aunt Florence, that I will know if you do these things—

 ---

-I guarantee you, I will find out –
+I guarantee you, I will find out—

 ---